 - V1.12 (1991) [compilation release - The Magnetic Scrolls Collection Volume 1]

 TRIVIA: CORRUPTION (16-bit versions only) was the only Magnetic Scrolls adventure where the game engine was customised to suit the theme of the game.
 While all Magnetic Scrolls' other adventure games featured scrolls, CORRUPTION'S drop-down menus beneath the graphic window were altered to make them look like pages from a personal organiser.

 Additionally, Magnetic Scrolls altered the game engine to count player actions as virtual minutes in the game.
 Consequently, there are situations in the game where players may have only "one minute left", which means they can only enter one valid action.
 [Sources: The Bird Sanctuary; The Magnetic Scrolls Chronicles; The Magnetic Scrolls Memorial]

 CORRUPTION represented a departure for Magnetic Scrolls, being the first adventure they had written which didn't have a fantasy theme.
 Coders Rob Steggles and Hugh Steers were keen to write a thriller, and decided on a slick plot that involved corporate fraud and insider trading in the financial sector in contemporary London.
 With the move away from fantasy-based adventures, Magnetic Scrolls hoped to expand their brand's appeal by exploiting a different genre that would appeal to an older audience.

-The game had the working title UPON WESTMINSTER BRIDGE, which reportedly was inspired by a sonnet of the same name written by poet William Wordsworth [Source: The Bird Sanctuary].
+The game had the working title UPON WESTMINSTER BRIDGE, which reportedly was inspired by by poet William Wordsworth's sonnet "Composed upon Westminster Bridge, September 3, 1802".
+[Source: The Bird Sanctuary]